 Position: full sun in cooler districts, but some shade in warmer areas.

 Flowering and fruiting: small yellow flowers followed by round or sausage-shaped fruit.

 Feeding: regular feeding with an organic fertiliser.

-Watering: keep the soil damp, but not wet.
+Watering: keep the soil moist but not wet.

 We are used to seeing cucumbers that are long and green, but cucumbers also come in other shapes and colours.
 There are round ball ones, some quite small and others the size of tennis balls; there are short and stubby cucumbers; and ones up to 30cm long!
 Skin colour can be light green or dark green, but also white, cream, yellow and striped.